by Calculated Risk on 4/10/2017 09:51:00 AM

 The price increases in early 2013 were due to a surge in demand (more housing starts) and supply constraints (framing lumber suppliers were working to bring more capacity online).

 Prices didn't increase as much early in 2014 (more supply, smaller "surge" in demand).

 In 2015, even with the pickup in U.S. housing starts, prices were down year-over-year.
 Note: Multifamily starts do not use as much lumber as single family starts, and there was a surge in multi-family starts.
 This decline in 2015 was also probably related to weakness in China.

 Prices in 2017 are up year-over-year.

 Click on graph for larger image in graph gallery.

-This graph shows two measures of lumber prices: 1) Framing Lumber from Random Lengths through early October 2016 (via NAHB), and 2) CME framing futures.
+This graph shows two measures of lumber prices: 1) Framing Lumber from Random Lengths through March 2017 (via NAHB), and 2) CME framing futures.